-Medicare Part A: Government-wide perspective-difference between expenditures made to the public and revenues was \$2.1 billion.
-Trust fund perspective-after revenues from transfers and interest from the General Fund, revenues exceeded expenditures by \$1.7 billion.
+Medicare Part A: From the government-wide perspective, the difference between expenditures made to the public and revenues was \$37.7 billion.
+From the trust fund perspective, after revenues from transfers and interest from the General Fund, revenues exceeded expenditures by \$41.9 billion.

-Medicare Parts B and D: Government-wide perspective-difference between expenditures made to the public and revenues was \$366.5 billion resulting in a net draw on the overall budget balance.
-Trust fund perspective-after revenues from transfers and interest from the General Fund, revenues exceeded expenditures by \$83.8 billion.
+Medicare Parts B and D: From the government-wide perspective, the difference between expenditures made to the public and revenues was \$412.3 billion resulting in a net draw on the overall budget balance.
+From the trust fund perspective, after revenues from transfers and interest from the General Fund, revenues exceeded expenditures by \$2.7 billion.

-Social Security: Government-wide perspective-difference made to the public and revenues was \$127.7 billion.
-Trust fund perspective-after revenues from transfers and interest from the General Fund, expenditures exceeded revenues by \$54.4 billion.
+Social Security: From the government-wide perspective, the difference between expenditures made to the public and revenues was \$83.2 billion.
+From the trust fund perspective, after revenues from transfers and interest from the General Fund, expenditures exceeded revenues by \$15.5 billion.